JonathanBush/FlowCE/README.md

 ### Installation

 To use FlowCE, you will need to install the CE C Libraries on your calculator.
 If you do not already have them installed, they can downloaded from tiny.cc/clibs.
-Please transfer all four .8xv to your calculator.
+Please transfer all four .8xv files to your calculator.
 After sending the C Libraries, transfer FlowCE.8cg to your calculator using TI Connect CE.
 This group contains all of the files necessary to play FlowCE.

 ### Use